JackonLI/Pac-Man_3100_A8/README.md

 # Requirements and How to Run

-To run this project, you need to have Python 3 and pygame installed on your system.
-You can install pygame using pip:
+To run this project, you need to have Python 3， pygame， and tkinter installed on your system.
+You can install pygame and tkinter using pip:

 `pip install pygame`

+`pip install tkinter`

 To run the project, you need to clone this repository and navigate to the root directory.
 Then you can execute the following command: